GShaig/datacleaner/README.rst

 Used Python libraries: Pandas, django-allauth, Waitress, django-storages

 Django framework was used to develop this app.
-Back-end: Python; Storage: AWS S3; Front-end: HTML, CSS & Javascript
+Back-end: Python; Storage: AWS S3; Front-end: HTML & CSS

 Quick start
 -----------